postfinance/discovery/README.md

 ```

 The selector is a kubernetes style [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) to select a server from the registered servers.
-When you start the discovery service with a number of replicas n>1, a service is distributed to n servers with the corresponding labels.
+When you start the discovery service with `--replicas=n` and n>1, a service is distributed to n servers with the corresponding labels.
 The service discovery uses a [consistent hashing algorithm](https://arxiv.org/pdf/1406.2294v1.pdf)
 to distribute services among servers.

 You can see the regsitered services: